-What Is Fair Market Value (FMV)?
+What Is Fair Market Value?

-What Is Appraised Value?
+What is Appraised Value?

-How Do FMV and Appraised Value Differ?
+How is Appraised Value Determined?

 Ready to save thousands on your home sale?